Tencent/tdesign-react/site/docs/getting-started.en-US.md

 <link rel="stylesheet" href="https://unpkg.com/tdesign-react/dist/tdesign.min.css" />
 <script src="https://unpkg.com/tdesign-react/dist/tdesign.min.js"></script>
 ```
+> Please note that unpkg usage is not recommended as it will download the entire component library.
+Production projects will be directly affected by version updates, and may also be affected by the stability of the CDN.

 The package of tdesign-react provides kinds of bundles, read [the documentation](https://github.com/Tencent/tdesign/blob/main/docs/develop-install.md) for the detail of differences between bundles.